SireenDev/passgen/README.md

 > pip install -r requirements.txt

 # Extra
-If you are concerned that this program has malicious content, feel free to run the files through VirusTotal, or even check the code!
+If you are concerned that this program contains malicious content, feel free to run the files through VirusTotal, or even check the code!